sha9189/image-captioning-using-attention/README.md

 - Implemented **Beam Search Algorithm** for improved caption quality

-- Used pretraining **GloVe word vector** reducing the number of trainable parameters by 2.4M and training time by 50%
+- Used pretrained **GloVe word vector** reducing the number of trainable parameters by 2.4M and training time by 50%

 - Trained on a dataset of **150k image-caption pairs** using Flickr30k dataset